 According to Laura Williams, in the early 1950s, Mount Royal was an unhappy place for the children.
 There was a rapid turnover of Matrons, six in six years.
 A report made by a recently dismissed Matron in 1953 stated that corporal punishment was widely used.
 The children were inadequately clothed and in poor health.
 They ate separately from the staff and had different food.
 They either 'ran wildly through the house or sat quietly rocking'.

 Clarendon was the first home in Tasmania to be approved for child migrants and the only one to take girls.
 It received five British child migrants, aged between three and 13, in 1950.
 They lived in St Nicholas.
 Clarendon's full quota of migrant children was 12 per year but although more came, the Home hardly ever reached this number.
 This may have been because it mostly offered institutional accommodation and in Britain the preference was for cottages.
 In 1951, John Moss, a British delegate inspecting institutions for child migrants in Australia, said that Clarendon was 'not up to standard' and that other children would be better off left in Britain.
-The situation apparently improved because in 1955 to 1956, when Moss made another visit, he did not criticise Clarendon.
+The situation apparently improved because in 1955 to 1956, when there was another visit from a John Ross, he did not criticise Clarendon.
 In 1954, in order to boost numbers, the Home accepted children under the parent following scheme.
 The last child migrant left Clarendon in 1960.
 By then there had been 18, seven of whom rejoined their parents when they arrived and one of whom was adopted.

 The Friends of Clarendon formed in 1958 to support girls when they left the Home.